Black-and-white monjita: Vocalization

 The black-and-white monjita is usually silent but does make a "soft, somewhat querulous weeyrt or wurrt call, especially when agitated".

 Status

 The IUCN originally in 1988 assessed the black-and-white monjita as Threatened and since 1994 as Vulnerable.
-It is found in fewer than 100 locations scattered throughout 957,000 km2; the area actually occupied is unknown.
+It is found in fewer than 100 locations scattered throughout 788,000 km2; the area actually occupied is unknown.
 (It is estimated to be 120,000 km2.)
-Its estimated population of between 6000 an 15,000 mature individuals is believed to be decreasing.
-The principle threat is habitat conversion.
-"Agriculture, and especially livestock-grazing, has modified grasslands since the 16th century, and intensely since the 1870s.
-Very recently, afforestation with non-native trees has begun to radically alter remaining grasslands."
+Its estimated population of between 14,000 – 17,500 mature individuals as of 2025 is believed to be decreasing.
+The principle threat is grassland habitat conversion for agriculture and livestock grazing.
 The species is considered rare to uncommon and very local.
 It is more common from Rio Grande do Sul south than in the more northern part of its range.
-"Further threats are destruction of nests by fires and high levels of brood parasitism by Shiny Cowbird."
+It is additionally threatened by wildfire and brood parasitism from the shiny cowbird (Molothrus bonariensis).
 It occurs in many national parks and private reserves.